On this page we'll be discussing the grammar of Iemy. If you have

 of (owned)

-there is no genitive case in Iemy, unlike English (and German).
+that there is no genitive case in Iemy, unlike English (and

-"irheoutu no John" or as "irheoutu yt John", as
+as "irheoutu no John" or as "irheoutu yt

-one can argue that John certainly owns all his fingers.
+John", as one can argue that John certainly owns all his

 on